plutov/packagemain/10-ghome-aqi/README.md

   script: _go_app
 ```

-Let's create empty API and deploy it to see if it works:
+Let's create empty API and deploy it to see if it works.
+We don't need to call Serve function on a port, Google Cloud will do it for us, we just need to code endpoints.

 ```go
 package app